 The impact on other identifiable health, safety, and welfare interests in the local unit of government.

 The overall public interest in the extraction of the specific natural resources on the property.

-Where an excavation in excess of five (5) feet below the average grade of the property surrounding the excavation area will result from such operations, the applicant must erect a fence with warning signs completely surrounding that portion of the site where the excavation extends, said fence will be of wire mesh or other suitable material and to be not less than five (5) feet in height complete with gates, which gates must be kept locked when operations are not being carried on.

-No excavation can be made closer than one hundred (100) feet from the nearest street or highway right-of-way line nor nearer than five hundred (500) feet to the nearest residence nor closer than one hundred (100) feet to the nearest property line; provided, however, that the Township Board may prescribe more strict requirements in order to give sub lateral support to surrounding property where soil or geographic conditions warrant it.

-On said lot, all roads, driveways, parking lots, and loading and unloading areas within one hundred (100) feet of any lot line must be paved, oiled, watered, or chemically treated so as to limit adjoining lots and public roads the nuisance caused by wind-borne dust.

-All areas within any single development must be rehabilitated progressively, as they are worked out or abandoned, to a condition of being entirely lacking in hazards, inconspicuous, and blended with the general surrounding ground form so as to appear reasonably natural.

-All sand and gravel operations shall comply with applicable state laws.
+The sand and gravel operations comply with applicable state laws.

+Required Submissions: If approved, the following shall be submitted to the Township prior to issuance of the special use permit:

+Security deposits, in the form and amounts recommended by the Planning Commission and approved by the Township Board, to guarantee restoration of the site and to cover the costs of the Township Engineer in certifying conformance.

+A security deposit when required by the Planning Commission, to maintain and replace public roads traversed by trucks associated with the mining operation.
+The security shall be deposited with the County Road Commission in the form and amount required by the Road Commission.

+A date for completing the mineral mining operation, such date to be based upon the estimated volume of material to be extracted and an average annual extraction rate.

+Section 7.19.
+ROADSIDE STANDS

+Roadside stands shall meet the following regulations:

+Roadside stands are allowed for marketing of agricultural products produced on the premises of a farm operation.

+Maximum height is one (1) story high.

+Maximum gross floor area is four hundred (400) square feet.

-Section 7.27.
-ROADSIDE STANDS.
-Roadside stands shall not be more than one (1) story high nor larger in floor area than twenty (20) feet by twenty (20) feet and must be set back from the nearest highway right-of-way line at least thirty-five (35) feet.
+Minimum setback from the nearest highway right-of-way line thirty-five (35) feet.

-Section 7.28.
-GARAGE SALES.
+Section 7.20.
+GARAGE SALES

 Garage sales may be conducted on residential premises for no more than six (6) calendar days during a given one (1) year period.
-Garage sales exceeding this limit shall be a commercial use and is not permitted in a residential district.
+Garage sales exceeding this limit shall be a commercial use and not permitted in a residential district.

-Section 7.29.
-LARGE SOLAR ENERGY SYSTEMS.
-The purpose and intent of this Section is to establish standards for the siting, installation, operation, repair, decommissioning and removal of Large Solar Energy Systems within the A, Agricultural District and the I, Industrial District, as a Special Land Use.
+Section 7.21.
+LARGE SOLAR ENERGY SYSTEMS

+The purpose and intent of this Section is to establish standards for the siting, installation, operation, repair, decommissioning, and removal of Large Solar Energy Systems within the A, Agricultural District and the I, Industrial District, as a Special Land Use.
 The following requirements shall apply to all Large Solar Energy Systems:

-1. Site Plan Drawing and Supporting Materials: All applications for a Large Solar Energy Systems use must be accompanied by detailed site plans, drawn to scale and dimensioned and certified by a registered engineer licensed in the State of Michigan, displaying the following information:
+Site Plan Drawing and Supporting Materials: All applications for a Large Solar Energy Systems use must be accompanied by detailed site plans, drawn to scale and dimensioned and certified by a registered engineer licensed in the State of Michigan, displaying the following information: